 Patients’ Interest in Alternative Forms of Androgen Deprivation Therapy for Treating Prostate Cancer

-The researchers are interested in understanding the beliefs and opinions of men who have been diagnosed with Prostate Cancer (PCa) about Alternative Forms of Androgen Deprivation Therapy (ADT), regardless of whether they have ever been on ADT.
+In April 2025 we published this request for participants.
+The researchers were interested in understanding the beliefs and opinions of men who have been diagnosed with Prostate Cancer (PCa) about Alternative Forms of Androgen Deprivation Therapy (ADT), regardless of whether they have ever been on ADT.

 The Principal Investigator of this study is Richard Wassersug, PhD.